Better Ways to Treat Gallbladder Symptoms

 Surgical Consultations For Digestive Cancer Without The Wait

-At AdventHealth Digestive Institute Tampa, we know that after being diagnosed with cancer, patients want and often need to begin treatment quickly.
-So we make it a priority to offer appointments for cancer surgery consultations within 5 business days, and often earlier.
+At AdventHealth Digestive Institute, we know that after being diagnosed with cancer, patients want and often need to begin treatment quickly.
+So we make it a priority to offer appointments for cancer surgery consultations within five business days, and often earlier.

-Patients who are newly diagnosed with cancer, or have just found out they have cancer recurrence, qualify for this priority access.
+Patients who are newly diagnosed with cancer, or have just found out they have cancer again, qualify for this priority access.
 Our surgeons will make themselves available to see you right away, even for a second opinion.
 We want to help you start your treatment as soon as possible.